Auschwitz-Birkenau State Museum: Religious disputes

-In 1979, the newly elected Polish Pope John Paul II celebrated mass on the grounds of Auschwitz II to some 500,000 people, and announced that Edith Stein would be beatified.
+In 1979, newly elected Polish Pope John Paul II celebrated mass on the grounds of Auschwitz II to some 500,000 people, and announced that Edith Stein would be beatified.
 Some Catholics erected a cross near Bunker 2 of Auschwitz II where she had been gassed.
 A short while later, a Star of David appeared at the site, leading to a proliferation of religious symbols, which were eventually removed.

 Carmelite nuns opened a convent near Auschwitz I in 1984.
 After some Jewish groups called for the removal of the convent, representatives of the Catholic Church agreed in 1987.
 One year later, the Carmelites erected an 8 m (26 ft) tall cross from the 1979 mass near their site, just outside Block 11 and barely visible from within the camp.
 This led to protests by Jewish groups, who said that mostly Jews were killed at Auschwitz and demanded that religious symbols be kept away from the site.
-The Catholic Church told the Carmelites to move by 1989, but they stayed on until 1993, leaving the cross behind.
+The Catholic Church told the Carmelites to move by 1989, but they remained until 1993, leaving the cross behind.
 In 1998, after further calls to remove the cross, some 300 smaller crosses were erected by local activists near the large one, leading to further protests and heated exchanges.
 Following an agreement between the Polish Catholic Church and the Polish government, the smaller crosses were removed in 1999, but a large papal one remains.